kentnf/VirusDetect/README.md

 ## Legacy Usage

-Legacy compatibility notes and historical Perl entrypoints now live in [LEGACY.md](/Users/kentnf/projects/cornell/VirusDetect/LEGACY.md).
+Legacy compatibility notes and historical Perl entrypoints now live on the `v1` branch.